samyongsj/Living-with-macos-and-ios/README.md

 ```
 ## iOS

-**Problem**: even with iOS 11 beta there is no way to synchronize batches of files for offline use
+**Problem**: Even with iOS 11 beta there is no way to synchronize batches of files for offline use

 **Solution**: Download Documents 6 and set up folders for synchonization.
-Seriously what is Apple doing with their files application I hope it doesn't remain like that when iOS 11 comes out of beta.

-**Problem**: no access to debian no-root, unable to use youtube-dl
+**Problem**: No access to debian no-root, unable to use youtube-dl

 **Solution**: Download Pythonista + StaSh - use pip to install youtube-dl.
 Download as per normal and share to Documents 6

-**Problem**: no access to debian no-root, unable to use mathics
+**Problem**: No access to debian no-root, unable to use mathics

-still no solution.
+**Solution**: Use Termius to SSH into another machine.
+No way to get a chroot linux unlike on android. =(

 ## Other scripts and stuff
 Added script for changing srt files from youtube to txt files without timestamps and line numbers (i.e. readable text form).